 The City will be creating a Citizen Advisory Task Force to act as liaison with local neighborhoods to help keep current information about the 145th Street corridor available.
-The project team expects to conduct the first public open house for the design process in the fall of 2017.

 The City of Shoreline conducted the 145th Street Multimodal Corridor Study in 2015-2016 to evaluate current conditions for all users while considering transportation demands that will be the result of a future light rail station at approximately 145th Street and I-5.
 Through an extensive public process, the City tailored the improvements to maximize benefit while keeping community impacts to a minimum.